juandguerrero/AdventureWorks-Sales-Analytics-Platform/README.md

 - Delta Lake
 - Medallion Architecture
 - Apache Airflow
+- Star Schema modeling

 ---

-## Project Outcome
+# Project Outcome

-The project transformed fragmented AdventureWorks operational data into a **centralized sales analytics platform**.
+Adventure Works' fragmented operational data was transformed into a **centralized analytics platform with six decision-focused Power BI dashboards**.

-Instead of analyzing individual operational tables, business users can now evaluate the company through six decision-focused Power BI dashboards covering:
+The analysis showed that:

+- **Spring is the strongest sales season at $29.52M**
+- **Bikes account for approximately 87.7% of product-category revenue**
+- **Southwest is the strongest sales territory at approximately $24M**
+- **Linda C. Mitchell leads salesperson revenue at approximately $10.3M**
+- **Potential and Loyal Customers represent the largest RFM customer groups**
+- Most customers are currently classified as **Low or Medium churn risk**

+The final solution allows commercial performance to be analyzed across:

-**Sales → Customers → Segmentation → Products → Territories → Salespeople**
+**Sales → Customers → Segments → Products → Territories → Salespeople**

-The final solution demonstrates how raw bicycle sales data can be transformed into **structured, actionable business intelligence** while maintaining an automated end-to-end data pipeline.
+This project demonstrates how **SQL and Power BI can transform operational data into actionable business recommendations**, supported by an automated cloud data pipeline.